mmdagent-ex/site-doc/content.en/docs/05_run_contents.md

 ---
-title: Running Example
+title: Running the Example
 slug: run
 ---
-# Running Example
+# Running the Example

-MMDAgent-EX is a software that plays "content".
-In this section we explains what the "content" is in MMDAgent-EX, and explain the procedure to launch the example content.
+MMDAgent-EX launches by specifying a content package.
+Below is an overview of content in MMDAgent-EX and the steps to run the Example content.

-## About the Content
+## About Content

-MMDAgent-EX plays back the content.
-Content refers to a collection of files (assets) that comprise an interactive system, such as 3D models, motions, FST scripts, and audio-visual materials.
+MMDAgent-EX plays content.
+Content refers to a collection of files (assets) that make up the dialogue system, such as 3D models, motions, FST scripts, audio, and images.

-The general structure of the content is as follows.
-In the top directory, there should be always an .mdf file, which serves as both the launch file and the configuration file.
-Additionally, files such as .fst, .dic, .jconf, .ojt are placed with the same prefix as .mdf.
-Also, `BUTTON*.txt`, `PACKAGE_DESC.txt` can be placed in the top directory.
-All other files (models, motions, images etc.) can be placed anywhere under the folder.
+A typical content structure looks like this.
+The top directory always contains exactly one .mdf file, which serves as the startup/configuration file.
+Depending on the modules used, files like .fst, .dic, .jconf, and .ojt are placed with the same prefix as the .mdf.
+Also put BUTTON*.txt and PACKAGE_DESC.txt in the top directory.
+Other files (models, motions, images, etc.) can be placed anywhere under subdirectories.

     topdir/
         |- foobar.mdf         Startup / Configuration